dionjwa/Hydrax/README.md

 - Hxhsl signals instead of as3 events.
 The SignalBondManager provides listener registration on Entity and Component objects with automatic listener  removal upon object destruction.
 - Rendering has been modified to simplify cross-platform 2D rendering.
 The Flash API has *not* been duplicated (as in [NME][nme]), nor do I intend to.
 - Input.
 Rewritten to handle cross-platform input (mouse, touch screens, etc).
-- A very simple form of field injection is available, as Robotlegs/SwiftSuspenders is not yet ported to HaXe.
+- A very simple form of field injection is available, robothaxe is not yet compatible with the cpp target.
 - Screens.
 IPBContexts are used in the place of Screens.

 ## Minor differences